Boiling: Boil-in-the-bag

 Also known as "boil-in-bag", this involves heating or cooking ready-made foods sealed in a thick plastic bag.
 The bag containing the food, often frozen, is submerged in boiling water for a prescribed time.
 The resulting dishes can be prepared with greater convenience as no pots or pans are dirtied in the process.
 Such meals are available for camping as well as home dining.

 Contrast with evaporation

 At any given temperature, the molecules in a liquid have varying kinetic energies.
 Some high energy particles on the liquid surface may have enough energy to escape the intermolecular forces of attraction of the liquid and become a gas.
 This is called evaporation.

 Evaporation only happens on the surface while boiling happens throughout the liquid.

 When a liquid reaches its boiling point bubbles of gas form in it which rise into the surface and burst into the air.
 This process is called boiling.
-If the boiling liquid is heated more strongly the temperature does not rise but the liquid boils more quickly.
+If the boiling liquid is heated more strongly the temperature does not rise but the liquid boils more actively.

 This distinction is exclusive to the liquid-to-gas transition; any transition directly from solid to gas is always referred to as sublimation regardless of whether it is at its boiling point or not.